hesham131595/Flask-AKS-Terraform/README.md

-# Flask-AKS-Terraform
+# Flask-AKS-Terraform-AzureDevOps-Pipeline
-Deploy Flask application on Azure Kubernetes Service (AKS) using Terraform and Azure DevOps
+Deploy Flask application on Azure Kubernetes Service (AKS) using Terraform and use Azure DevOps to automate build and deployment process on (AKS)

 ## Architecture
 - Flask microservices application